Cardiology

 - Angina: Angina is not a disease, but a symptom of a heart condition that causes blood vessels to narrow and constricts the blood supply to the muscles.
 Common signs of angina include chest tightness, feeling sick or nauseous, dizziness, and shortness of breath, among others.
 Angina can result in heart attack, fainting, and sudden cardiac death.

-- Heart failure: Heart failure occurs when the heart does not properly circulate blood throughout the body, cells aren’t able to get the oxygen they need.
+- Heart failure: Heart failure occurs when the heart does not properly circulate blood throughout the body, and cells aren’t able to get the oxygen they need.
 This can lead to kidney and liver damage, heart valve problems, and arrhythmias.